geg2102/nvim-python-repl/README.md

 ```

 ### Options
-There are only two options: whether to execute the given expression on send
+There are a few options.
+First, whether to execute the given expression on send
-or whether to send to vertical split.
+and second, whether to send to a vertical split.
 By default these are set to true.
 Toggle on send
 can be toggled with `<leader>e` or `:ToggleExecuteOnSend`.
 Whether to send to vertical
 by default can be changed with `:ReplToggleVertical` or `:lua
 require("nvim-python-repl").toggle_vertical()`.

-You can also change the default behavior in your initial setup with:
+There is an also an option to specify which spawn command you want to use for a given repl (passed as table).

+Here is the default setup:

 ```
-require("nvim-python-repl").setup({execute_on_send=false, vsplit=false})
+require("nvim-python-repl").setup({
+    execute_on_send=false,
+    vsplit=false,
+    spawn_command={
+        python="ipython",
+        scala="sbt console",
+        lua="ilua"
+    }
+})
 ```